-Co-managing money with your significant other can be one of the most stressful parts of a relationship.
+Managing money with your significant other can be one of the most stressful parts of a relationship.
 You may want to take a budget-friendly vacation while your partner wants to splurge.
 Or maybe you want to go out for dinner, but your partner wants to live on rice and beans so you can pay off some debt.
+You’re more different than you thought.
 Let’s face it: Disagreeing on these types of issues can lead to a lot of unrest.

 In fact, not being able to see eye-to-eye on money management can cause more than the occasional riff with your partner.
 It can lead to resentment, lying about spending and even personal attacks — all of which do nothing for your budget or your relationship.

-It should probably come as no surprise that fighting about money is the top predictor of a doomed relationship.
+It should probably come as no surprise that fighting about money is the second leading cause of divorce.
 Studies have found that the frequency and intensity of money fights are directly correlated with higher divorce rates, so getting on the same page about your finances is critical for a happy, healthy relationship.

 Luckily, technology can help the two of you manage your finances in harmony.
 Here are some of the best apps to improve financial responsibility so that you decrease the fights — and maybe even increase the romance, too.